Staying Fresh: Efficient Algorithms for Timely Social Information Distribution: Omitted Discussions

-Before discussing our technical results, we note that, despite a relation of our problem to the set cover problem \cite{hochbaum1982approximation,karakostas2009better}, one cannot apply set cover solutions into our problem. \begin{remark}[Our problem's relation to the set cover problem (SCP)] Through the following four steps, we establish a mapping $G_1(\overline{V},E_1)\rightarrow SCP(G_1,k)$ to convert our problem to a set cover problem with budget $k$: \begin{itemize} \item \textbf{Step 1:} Each edge $e\in E_1$ is mapped to a ground element in SCP.
+We note that, despite a relation of our problem to the set cover problem \cite{hochbaum1982approximation,karakostas2009better}, one cannot apply set cover solutions to our problem. \begin{remark}[A relation between our problem and the set cover problem (SCP)] Through the following four steps, we establish a mapping $G_1(\overline{V},E_1)\rightarrow SCP(G_1,k)$ to convert our problem to a set cover problem with budget $k$: \begin{itemize} \item \textbf{Step 1:} Each edge $e\in E_1$ is mapped to a ground element in SCP.
 Accordingly, our edge set $E_1$ is mapped to the ground set of $SCP(G_1,k)$. \item \textbf{Step 2:} Each $E_1(v)$ is mapped to a set in the collection of $SCP(G_1,k)$, where $v\in V$.\footnote{This is because we only select user nodes from set $V$.
 Consequently, nodes in $V'$ are not considered in SCP either.} \item \textbf{Step 3:} $\{E(v)|v\in V\}$ is mapped to the collection of sets in $SCP(G_1,k)$. \item \textbf{Step 4:} $SCP(G_1,k)$ looks for a sub-collection of $k$ sets whose union covers the most ground elements. \end{itemize} As such, an SCP solution yields a sub-collection of $k$ edge subsets of $\{E(v)|v\in V\}$ that maximizes the number of edges incident to nodes of the sub-collection, returning us those $k$ user nodes in the sub-collection to select.
 However, as discussed earlier in Section \ref{section_introduction}, such selected user nodes suffer from huge efficiency loss in our problem since most of their incident edges could have been already shared in a relatively well-connected social network.
-For example, in Fig. \ref{systemfigure}, assume that user node $6$ happens to have a social connection with each other node and the hiring budget is reduced to $1$, it is obvious that any optimal solution to the above problems would choose node $6$ to cover the maximum number of edges in the sensing graph.
-However, our optimal solution would not choose node $6$ since it is already connected to all other nodes for social sharing and (if selected) its broadcasting will not contribute any new content to other users. \end{remark}
+For example, in Fig.~\ref{systemfigure}, assume that user node $6$ happens to have a social connection with each of the other nodes and the hiring budget is reduced to $1$.
+It is obvious that broadcasting node 6's PoI collection will not contribute any new content to other users, which is because node 6's PoI collection has already been shared with all other users from the social network.
+Hence, node $6$ will not be selected by an optimal solution to our problem.
+However, node $6$ will be selected by an optimal SCP solution to cover the maximum number of edges in the sensing graph. \end{remark}